Vineela-NeuraEase/Vineela-NeuraEase/README.md

 - 👋 Hi, I’m @Vineela!
 Co-founder of NeuraEase- a mentalhealth tech startup.
 - 👀 I’m interested in Machine Learning and Mental Health
 - 🌱 I’m currently learning Machine Learning
-- 💞️ I’m looking to collaborate on health techn startups
+- 💞️ I’m looking to collaborate on health tech startups
 - 📫 How to reach me vineela@neuraease.in